majofi/python-exercises-V1/2_Python-Basics/2.2_Texts/2.2.1_Exercise_1/README.md

 A text (also known as String) is a sequence of characters and it is considered one of the most used data types.
 A common characteristic of Strings is that it is immutable, meaning that once created we cannot change it.
 From now on we can use both terms interchangeably during this module.

-The most common wat to use text in Python is to store the textual data in a variable.
+The most common way to use text in Python is to store the textual data in a variable.
 The next example demonstrates the creation of a new variable called ```name``` in order to store the data ```Mary```.
 To do this, we need to follow the next syntax:

 ```bash